certsocietegenerale/fame/docs/modules.rst

 Once the module successfully preloaded the sample for FAME, it must add the file to the analysis.
 Based on what type the file is, FAME then schedules suitable processing modules (if magic mode is enabled).

 You can add a preloaded file by calling :func:`fame.core.module.PreloadingModule.add_preloaded_file`.
-The function expects either a path to a file or a file-like object with the available data (file-like objects have precedence if both are provided).
+The function expects either a path to a file or a file-like object with the available data (file path has precedence if both are provided).

 Common module features
 ======================